 Note that to save screen space, you can hide or show the metadata by clicking the top separator line with the [-] or [+] icon on it.

-You can now further specify your segment by by selecting one or more Segment Filters.
+You can now further specify your segment by by selecting one or more conditions or filters.
+See Segment Filters.

-Segments group visitors together based on the values stored in their profile properties.
-Creating a new segment starts by selecting the profile property you will use to discern between visitors.
-If a matching profile property does not exist, create one!
-(Don't worry about picking the correct property, it is easy to add or remove profile properties after your initial choice.)
+If a matching profile property does not exist, you can create one.
+(Don't worry about picking the correct property, because it's easy to add or remove profile properties after your initial choice.)

 BlueConic displays a list of most used profile properties and the list of all other profile properties.
 You can also search for a particular profile property by typing in the search box.
 This automatically filters both lists to the profile properties that match your search.

-Once you have located the profile property that you want, click it to start building the segment.
+Once you have located the profile property that you want, select it to start building the segment.

-To flesh out the segment, you will want to filter for specific profile property values.
-Click on the profile property and filter information will display on the right side:
+To flesh out a segment, you can filter for specific profile property values.
+When you select a profile property, the values you can filter on display on the right side:

 In this case, the filter displays a list of values found in profiles, ordered by the number of profiles that contain that specific value.
 You can even filter by another value if no profile contains it yet.
 Other types of profiles will display other filter information and allow you to filter on dates or numeric values.
 Read more on segment filters.